Swordy-Lab/Python_DB_Connector/README.md

 Python module for simple connection and editing of databases.

+# How To Install

-# To install the Python installer, enter the following code in the terminal.
+To install the python module, enter the following code in the terminal.
 Remember, "python" must be swapped with the Python interpreter installed on your system:

     pip install simple-db-connector